Scholarly Works

 Library History Paper: Zines and Zine Libraries

 This paper was intended to be a review of a portion of library history that was of interest to us.
 I learned a lot about conducting scholarly research from this paper, and continued to familiarize myself with APA formatting.
+This paper also helps to demonstrate the importance of archiving zines and presents the challenges involved in making their content accessible to the public.
 It is interesting to look back on this paper and see how my writing and research have progressed.

 Link to view my Library History Paper here.